DinoChiesa/Apigee-Csv-Shredder/Readme.md

   The above will copy the generated JAR and its dependencies to the bundle directory.

-4. create a cache in the Apigee Edge environment called 'cache-1'.
+4. create a cache in the Apigee Edge environment called 'csv-cache'.
 This is used by the demonstration apiproxy.
 You can use the Admin UI to do so.

 5. Now deploy the API Proxy bundle with, Eg,